Why does Trump want Greenland and why is it so important?

 When Trump initially voiced such plans in 2019, during his first term, and at the beginning of his second term in 2025, they were mostly dismissed as unserious.

 That has changed in recent weeks.
-In the wake of US forces striking the Venezuelan capital and ousting the country’s president Nicolás Maduro on January 3, Trump’s remarks have rung with renewed force, bolstered by a brazen display of US power.
+In the wake of US forces striking the Venezuelan capital and ousting the country’s president, Nicolás Maduro, on January 3, Trump’s remarks have rung with renewed force, bolstered by a brazen display of US power that European leaders have warned could lead to the demise of the NATO alliance.

-While European leaders warn that the crisis over Greenland could lead to the demise of the NATO alliance, Trump has escalated his threats, saying Saturday that he will impose a 10% tariff on several European countries unless a deal is reached for the US to purchase the island.

 For many Greenlanders themselves, discussion about the US taking over their territory represents “a total show of disrespect,” Greenlandic filmmaker Inuk Silis Høegh told CNN.